tadaspetra/astro-video-call/BLOG.md

 With that, we have a complete video call experience.
 Here's how we built it:

 1. Create our Astro project.
-2. Install Tailwind CSS, React, and the Agora UI Kit.
+2. Install Tailwind CSS, React, and the Agora SDK.
 3. Create a form to input the channel name.
 4. Redirect the site to a URL with the channel name.
 5. Display the channel name with a video call.

-The code for this project can be found [here](https://github.com/tadaspetra/agora/tree/main/astrovideocall).
-And you can find out more about Agora video calling [here](https://docs.agora.io/en/video-calling/get-started/get-started-uikit?platform=web).
+The code for this project can be found [here](https://github.com/tadaspetra/astro-video-call).
+And you can find out more about Agora video calling [here](https://docs.agora.io/en/video-calling/get-started/get-started-uikit?platform=reactjs).

 Thank you for reading!